yoonwonj/yoonwonj.github.io/_publications/paper5.md

 date: 2023-08-28
 venue: 'Proceedings of the 32nd IEEE International Conference on Robot and Human Interactive Communication (RO-MAN)'
 paperurl:
-citation: 'Lee, YK., Jung, Y., Kang, K., & Hahn, S. (2023).
+citation: 'Lee, YK., <b>Jung, Y</b>, Kang, K., & Hahn, S. (2023).
 Developing Social Robots with Empathetic Non-Verbal Cues Using Large Language Models. arXiv preprint arXiv:2308.16529'
 ---

 A social robot must establish trust so that humans feel comfortable sharing their feelings and thoughts.
 This necessitates robots conveying a comprehensive understanding through in-depth communication with the user.
 In-depth communication requires active listening and the use of various non-verbal social cues (e.g., gestures).
 This gets more challenging for robots, and they need to combine spoken communication with non-verbal social cues, such as body language and speech tone, to gain user trust.